TASEmulators/waterboxdev/readme.txt

 1. open a command prompt to the c:\waterboxdev. you can use a bash shell from msys as well, if you wish, if you take care to setup the environment correctly (see %PATH% above)
 2. run `vagrant up` to boot the VM
     (the first time you do this, a VM will have to download; it's cached in `%home%/.vagrant.d` so this won't happen again.
 The VM is ~390MB.)
-3. run `vagrant ssh` to connect to the VM
+3. run `vagrant ssh` to connect to the VM, and from here on out I'll assume you're SSH'd to the VM
 4. clone bizhawk if you haven't already; I suggest cloning to /share/bizhawk as it will make your development easier (you can test the emulator in windows immediately after building a core)
+    (it may be difficult to clone bizhawk here using tortoisegit due to it's apparently under the control of the waterboxdev repository.
+You can do it in a temp directory elsewhere and then move it in via explorer)
+4. Build the core you want.
+This is done by finding the core directory in the /share/bizhawk/waterbox directory and running `make -j`
+5. Place the .wbx core in the the bizhawk output/dll directory.
+Note that you should remove the .gz committed version of the core first.

+DEVELOPMENT LOOP (TIPS)

-5. You may wish to automate building + copying the *.wbx into the bizhawk output/dll dir.
-You don't need to .gz them, that is optional, but make sure to delete the existing committed .gz cores probably.
+1. You will wish to automate building + copying the *.wbx into the bizhawk output/dll dir.
-6. It has come to our attention that some people don't know to even begin building waterbox cores.
-This would consist of finding a directory in the bizhawk sources with a Makefile, and typing `make` in the vm?
+    For instance, for libsnes, I made a `build.sh` consisting of `make -j && gzip -c libsnes.wbx > ../../output/dll/libsnes.wbx.gz`
+    You may need to run `dos2unix` on `build.sh` if you made it in notepad Perhaps we should commit these for each core?
+Sometimes details may vary a little bit (may want a special script for building without LTO or optimizing and then a script for making final build for commit?)
-7. You can also use `make -f waterbox-Makefile.all` from the bizhawk sources waterbox directory to test building all waterbox cores
+2. You can also use `make -f waterbox-Makefile.all` from the /share/bizhawk/waterbox directory to test building all waterbox cores
+3. You can improve iteration time by temporarily removing `-flto` from a `Makefile`
+4. several cores (picodrive, ss) take a very long time to build at first; there are large CPU files to compile, and then there is a long link time.
+Make sure to disable LTO for those

 DEVELOPMENT LOOP (ENDING WORK FOR THE DAY)

-1. run `vagrant halt` to nicely stop the VM.
-Note that if you do this from an SSH shell to the VM, it won't work, since vagrant runs on your host PC.
-Try running `vagrant halt` from the same context you ran `vagrant up` from perhaps?
+1. gzip the core you worked on, with a command such as
+1. exit the SSH session with `exit`
+2. run `vagrant halt` to nicely stop the VM

 -------------------------------------